shahinrostami/update_plot/README.md

 Updating a matplotlib figure within Jupyter was not an obvious task for me.
 I made a few attempts to get it working with no success, but eventually pieced together a working example from various posts I found during my searches.

-I have no doubt there will be better ways to do this.
-If you're aware of one please let me know.

 I hope you find the below examples useful.
 The first one clears the axes before plotting, the second one doesn't.

-**You will need to download the notebook (working_example.ipynb) and run it on your installation of Jupyter**
+**You will need to download the notebook (working_example.ipynb) and run it on your installation of Jupyter.
+Alternatively, you could run it from a Kaggle Kernel!**